Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Discussion

-The outlined approach could be further expanded in multiple directions.
+The outlined approach could be further expanded in multiple directions to accommodate different assumptions about the data-generating process.
 First, we used a minimal measurement model for assessing the inter-rater reliability of continuous ratings.
-However, each parameter of the measurement model might differ across groups of applicants \parencite[e.g.,][]{martinkova2018disparities, mutz2012heterogeneity, bartos2019testing, martinkova2022assessing}.
+However, each parameter of the measurement model might differ across groups of applicants \parencite[e.g.,][]{martinkova2018disparities, mutz2012heterogeneity, bartos2019testing, martinkova2023assessing}.
 Additional variance components might be used for modeling dependencies in the data \parencite[e.g., the effect of raters][]{martinkova2018disparities}.
 Different applicants might be rated a different number of times, the measured rankings might not be assumed to be normally distributed \parencite[e.g., see][for joint modeling of continuous and ordinal data]{pearce2022unified}, and the latent abilities might follow a different distribution as well.
-All these possibilities can be included in the measurement model and further propagated through the quantile approximation, either by using a mixture of distributions for the latent abilities based on the proportion of groups and group specific parameters, specifying a different type of distributions and measurement error for the observed rankings, and different types of distributions for the latent abilities.
+All these possibilities can be included in the measurement model and further propagated through the quantile approximation, either by using a mixture of distributions for the latent abilities based on the proportion of groups and group-specific parameters, specifying a different type of distributions and measurement error for the observed rankings, and different types of distributions for the latent abilities.

 Second, we focused on classification probabilities and the resulting binary classification metrics themselves.
 Under the specified measurement model, most erroneous classifications happen close to the selection boundary.
-Consequently, evaluating selection procedures solely via a false positive rate does not reflect the loss associated with the degree of the errors.
-A further extension might consider weighting the classification probabilities by a utility function accounting for the degree of the error (i.e., mistakenly refusing an applicant who is right above the classification threshold is less costly than refusing an applicant much higher on the latent ability).
+A further extension might consider weighting the classification probabilities by a utility function accounting for the degree of the error (i.e., mistakenly refusing an applicant who is right above the classification threshold is less costly than refusing an applicant much higher on the latent ability; see, e.g., \cite{cronbach1957psychological} for different utility models applied in the context of validity).